SowmyaAji/AntzChanges/README.md

 # Gov Data:

-Change aroudn the rows and columns in the csv file to match requirements
+Change around the rows and columns in the csv file to match requirements

 Command to run: python3 gov.py

 Or import gov into Jupyter Notebook (after copying the gov.py file into the same directory as the one being run, along with the requisite CSV files)

+# Covid Data

+Look through world data and work out the day-to-day growth rate per country of confirmed Covid cases

+Command to run: python3 covid.py

+Or import covid into Jupyter Notebook (after copying the covid.py file into the same directory as the one being run, along with the requisite CSV files)